The NOVA Tribe Series is different in that incorporates the following elements:

 5. A one-for-one promotional marketing model

 We like the TOMS shoes one-for-one model so much that we decided to put our own spin on it to help us stand out.
-Buy our “schlep” bag and for every bag sold we will donate a bag of books to those in need in the community.
+Coming this year, buy our “schlep” bag and for every bag sold we will donate a or to those in need in the community.
 Schlep in style and schlep for literacy.
 More mitzvah points for you AND we bring you even better events.

 6. A leadership seminar series for suburban young professionals

-The Greater Washington Jewish community has held some great leadership series for Jewish young professionals in the past; our will focus specifically on outreaching to NOVA residents by hosting seminars in our area and featuring topics that are relevant to our local community.
-We aim to educate young professionals about NOVA Jewish organizations they can directly get involved with and give participants opportunities to expand their leadership skills.
+The Greater Washington Jewish community has held some great leadership series for Jewish young professionals in the past; ours will focus specifically on outreaching to NOVA residents by hosting seminars in our area and featuring topics that are relevant to our local community.
+We aim to educate young professionals about NOVA Jewish organizations they can directly get involved with and give participants opportunities to expand their leadership skills and work with mentors.

 7. Navigates NOVA sprawl